chrispab/product-app/README.md

 13. On your client browser enter: http://products.app

 ###### Issues:
-* Internet access must be available for the client browser to enable access to bootstra and JQuery CDNs.
+* Internet access must be available for the client browser to enable access to bootstrap, bootbox and JQuery CDNs.
-* If you get a blank screen, you may need to check you have suitable read-write permissions for your web group on the app folder etc.
+* If you get a blank screen, you may need to check you have suitable permissions for your web group on the app folder etc.

 ###### Notes:
 source on github: https://github.com/chrispab/product-app